laki5000/skeletonSpringBoot/README.md

 ## Project Description

-Skeleton Spring Boot is a starter project designed to help you quickly set up a new Spring Boot application.
-It includes basic CRUD (Create, Read, Update, Delete) functionality and various useful dependencies to save you time from setting up from scratch.
+This is a pre-configured Spring Boot skeleton application designed to streamline project setup and development.
+The primary focus is on establishing a robust structure through well-defined policies, utilizing interfaces and abstract classes.
+The project includes a message service that supports internationalization (i18n), a global exception handler with custom exceptions via RestControllerAdvice, and neatly organized constants for maintainability.

-The project also contains global exception handling with custom exceptions, a base repository interface for flexible data access, and a message service to support internationalization (i18n).
+Additionally, the application features a powerful filtering mechanism using specifications for complex queries, along with comprehensive unit and integration tests to ensure code quality and reliability.

 ## Installation